 - – maintaining a healthy weight range helps prevent longer-term diseases, such as and .

 Regular health checks for adults

 Regular health checks can help to identify early warning signs of disease or illness.
-Heart disease, diabetes and some cancers can often be picked up in their early stages, when treatment may be more successful.
+Heart disease, diabetes and some can often be picked up in their early stages, when treatment may be more successful.

 When you have a check, your doctor will talk to you about your medical history, your family’s history of disease and your lifestyle.
-Your diet, weight, how much you exercise, and whether or not you smoke and drink alcohol or take illegal drugs will also be discussed.
+Your diet, weight, how much you exercise, and whether or not you smoke and drink alcohol or take will also be discussed.